 Before IVF, you’ll have an evaluation of your uterus and fallopian tubes to make sure there are no issues that require surgical repair.
 Pre-cycle testing includes hormonal evaluation to assess thyroid function and ovarian reserve, screening both partners for sexually transmitted infection, and a semen analysis of the male partner.

 Most women will take fertility drugs for ovarian stimulation for 8-14 days; the average is 10-11 days.
 Ovarian stimulation is used to mature multiple eggs for egg retrieval.
-Even if ovulation is normal, fertility drugs are used to produce more than a single egg because pregnancy rates are higher with more eggs.
+Even if ovulation is normal, fertility drugs are used to produce more than a single egg because pregnancy rates are higher when more eggs enable more embryos to be produced so that more embryo transfers are possible.
 An average of 10 – 20 eggs are usually retrieved for IVF.
 However, not all of them are viable to use as on average only about two-thirds have the appropriate maturity.

 Thirty-four to thirty-six hours after receiving the trigger shot – before the eggs ovulate – you’ll have a surgical procedure to remove the eggs from follicles in your ovaries.
 For this egg retrieval procedure, an ultrasound is used to visually guide a small needle through the top of the vagina into one ovary and then the other.
 You shouldn’t experience any pain or discomfort during the process as you’ll be under sedation through an IV while closely monitored by an anesthesiologist.